Fysics-AI/OmniFysics-Captioner/README.md

 **[📊 Fysics-AI/OmniPhysics-Caption_benchmark](https://huggingface.co/datasets/Fysics-AI/OmniPhysics-Caption_benchmark)**

-The current release includes a 1,000-video sample associated with Daily-Physics 50K and used for OPC evaluation.
+The current release contains the OPC benchmark together with a 1,000-video training subset sampled from Daily-Physics 50K.
 The complete Daily-Physics 50K release will be linked here when available.

 ## Model